Hard to Be a God (2013 film): Plot

+The entirety of the film takes place on the planet Arkanar.
+No Renaissance has occurred to allow the natives to progress beyond the same stage as the Middle Ages in Europe.
+What brief glimpses of science or culture that arise are ruthlessly suppressed by the proto-fascist police-state government.
+What we see of Arkanar is unrelieved bedraggled squalor: The people are filthy; they dress in absurdly shabby clothes and live in shacks; the streets are permanently muddy and the sky is permanently dreary.

-The entirety of the film takes place on another planet, in the city of Arkanar, in a society that closely resembles the Middle Ages on Earth.
-History here has gone its own way: no Renaissance has occurred, the little glimpses of science and culture that exist are suppressed and killed off under the influence of a proto-fascist police state; dirt and dullness is everywhere.
-Around thirty Earthling scientists are sent to the planet incognito, in order to observe the outcome of this society.
-However, they are barred from influencing the local civilization or interfering with the city's natural course.
-One of the Earthlings has been living on the planet for twenty years, in a large house filled with his multitudes of slaves and servants.
-Disguised as a Noble Don named Rumata of Estor, he has become known among some of the townspeople as the son of Goran (a local pagan god).
-In duels, Rumata does not kill enemies, but only cuts off their ears, as it is forbidden for him to kill.
+About thirty Earth scientists are sent to the planet incognito, in order to observe the evolution of the society.
+They are barred from influencing the local civilization or interfering with the city's natural course.
+One of the Earthmen has been living on the planet for twenty years, in a large house filled with his multitudes of slaves and servants.
+Disguised as a Noble Don named Rumata of Estor, he has become identified among some of the townspeople as the son of Goran (a local pagan god).
+In duels, Rumata does not kill his adversaries, but only cuts off their ears, as it is forbidden for him to kill.
 At night, he dreams of murder.
-He is tasked with saving the intellectuals of this society - bookworms and wisemen, who are constantly persecuted by the so-called Gray troops under the leadership of Don Reba, who has usurped power in the state.
+He is tasked with saving the intellectuals of this society - bookworms and sages - who are constantly persecuted by the so-called Gray troops under the leadership of Don Reba, who through usurpation and oppression has become the all-powerful ruler.

-From Muga, his head slave, Rumata learns of a certain tobacco-grower from Tobacco Street who is supposedly one of the clever inhabitants of Arkanar.
-On rocky islets among the swamps that surround the city, Rumata hides Arkanarian scientists to safety.
-From time to time, other Earthlings also gather in these swamps, more and more alienated from each other, and constantly drunk (as is Rumata).
-A doctor named Budakh, who was supposed to be taken to shelter, had disappeared along with his escort.
-Wanting to find out about his fate, Rumata gets an appointment with the king and Don Reba, but fails.
+From Muga, his head slave, Rumata learns of a certain tobacco-grower from Tobacco Street who is supposedly one of the "clever" inhabitants of Arkanar.
+Rumata hides Arkanarian scientists on rocky islets among the swamps that surround the city.
+From time to time, other Earthmen also gather in these swamps, progressively more alienated from each other, and constantly inebriated (as is Rumata).
+A doctor named Budakh, who was supposed to be taken to shelter, has disappeared along with his escort.
+Desiring to find out Budakh's fate, Rumata arranges an appointment with the king and Don Reba, but fails to learn anything about Budakh.
 In the saloons, Rumata meets his friend Pampa, a washed-up local baron.
 After a drunken night, Rumata is suddenly arrested in the palace by Grays and taken to Don Reba for interrogation.
-Reba informs him that he has become the Master of the Order, a militant religious sect from across the country, and tries to find out if Rumata really is a God or not.
-Rumata manages to convince Reba of his divine powers, and he is released after being given a bunch of security clearance bracelets.
+Reba informs him that he has become the Master of the Order, a militant religious sect from the other end of the country, and tries to find out if Rumata really is a god or not.
+Rumata manages to convince Reba of his divine powers, and he is released after being given a collection of security-clearance bracelets.